newoc1/slipstream/README.md

 3. Go to URL `chrome://extensions/` or just open up the extension landing page via the toolbar

+4. Check Developer Mode

-4. Click load unpacked extension
+5. Click load unpacked extension

-5. Select the directory that contains the project
+6. Select the directory that contains the project

-6. Open a new tab
+7. Open a new tab